near/docs/docs/development/examples/nearlib/introduction.md

 console.warn("private key: ", keypair.secretKey)
 ```

-You're all set if you saw a public key starting with "ed25519:" and a longer private key in the console.
+**You'll know it worked** if you saw a public key starting with "ed25519:" and a longer private key in the console.
 The private key appears yellow as a reminder to you that this is sensitive data.
 Private keys are the source of truth in cryptographic identity schemes.

 ---